 Research & Publications

-My professional interests include preclinical and clinical research on the biobehavioral mechanisms associated with substance abuse and dependence and medications development.
+My professional interests include preclinical and clinical research on the behavioral and neurobiological mechanisms associated with substance use disorders, and drug abuse liability assessments, and application of this knowledge towards the development of pharmacotherapeutics.
 Methodological approaches include human laboratory alcohol administration, social stress tests, physiological measurements, psychological assessments, Positron Emission Tomography (PET) imaging, and genetic testing.
 Preclinical studies also include schedule-controlled behavior, drug self-administration, behavioral observation, and physical dependence assessments as well as drug pharmacokinetics.

-Technology Expertise KeywordsHuman Laboratory Studies; Behavioral Pharmacology; Clinical Trials; PET imaging; Abuse Liability Assessment; Psychological Assessments; Alcoholism
+Technology Expertise KeywordsHuman Laboratory Studies; Behavioral Pharmacology; Clinical Trials; PET imaging; Substance Use Disorders, Abuse Liability Assessment; Psychological Assessments; Alcoholism

 Clinical Trial Keywordsalcoholism, oxytocin, substance-related disorders, alcohol withdrawal